aligirisen/Certificate-Controller/README.md

-Server-site ssl bindings and kerberos are mandatory
+Server-site ssl bindings and kerberos are mandatory.
+Be aware of Server-site CA about security and permissions.
+There are not any permission to request certificate in fresh installed server.